Innocent (manga): Innocent Rouge

+Stage musical

+A stage musical adaptation took place in November 2019 and starred Mika Nakashima in her musical acting debut.

 Reception

 In 2013, Innocent was one of the Jury Selections of the Manga Division at the 17th Japan Media Arts Festival Awards.
 In 2014, it was nominated for the 18th Tezuka Osamu Cultural Prize Reader Award.
-In 2015, it was nominated for the 8th Manga Taishō.
+In 2015, it was nominated for the eighth Manga Taishō.
 Innocent Rouge received an Excellence Award at the 24th Japan Media Arts Festival in 2021.
+It was nominated at the Japan Society and Anime NYC's second American Manga Awards for Best Continuing Manga Series in 2025.